chris91003/Random-Projects/README.md

 # Random-Projects
-Here are a series of random projects I will being so I can track my progress
+Here are a series of random projects I will being so I can keep practicing and track my progress from a beginner to hopefully much more later on